HL7/fhir-shorthand/input/pagecontent/tutorial.md

 `* extension contains FishSpecies named species 0..1`

-> Note: You must be running SUSHI version 0.10.0 or higher for this to not generate a parsing error
+> **Note:** You must be running SUSHI version 0.10.0 or higher for this to not generate a parsing error

 This rule states that the `extension` array of the Patient resource will incorporate the `FishSpecies` extension with the local name `species`.

-To do this, add the following lines to the end of the **FishPatient.fsh** file:
+To define the `FishSpecies` extension, add the following lines to the end of the **FishPatient.fsh** file:

 ```
 Extension:   FishSpecies
 Id:          fish-species
 Title:       "Fish Species"
 Description: "The species of the fish."
 ```

+> **NOTE:** FSH ignores extra whitespace, so authors can choose to use whitespace for improved visual alignment, as in the extension definition above.

 Run SUSHI again (`$ sushi .`).
 The count of Extensions should now be 1.